-Group for International Agricultural Research centres and national and international gene stored in these gene banks are held in trust under the auspices of FAO through an agreement words, the traits needed for adapting to future climate scenarios can be sourced from the gene
+Genetic material of pulse crops and wild relatives conserved in the gene banks of the Consultative Group for International Agricultural Research centres and national and international gene banks, represents a good investment in adapting to climate change.
+The genetic resources stored in these gene banks are held in trust under the auspices of FAO through an agreement with the International Treaty on Plant Genetic Resources for Food and Agriculture.
+These resources are freely available for research, breeding and training in food and agriculture.
+In other words, the traits needed for adapting to future climate scenarios can be sourced from the gene reservoir that are preserved at the gene banks network (FAO, 2016d).